voftik/meet2obsidian/README.md

 ## 🔧 How It Works

 1. The utility monitors changes in your `/Documents/meet_records/` directory (or custom path)
-2. When a new MP4 file is detected:
+2. When a new video file is detected:
+   - File is validated to ensure it's a proper video file
-   - Audio is extracted and saved as an M4A file
+   - Audio is extracted and saved in your preferred format (WAV, MP3, M4A)
+   - Quality profile optimized for speech is applied for better transcription
-   - Original MP4 file is removed to save space
+   - Original video file is removed to save space (optional)
 3. Audio file is sent to Rev.ai service for transcription
 4. Upon receiving the transcription:
    - Creates "Meeting Records" directory in your Obsidian vault (if not exists)